 Which is such a shame as I think charging so much above-the-odds for a visa is stopping so many budget travellers from gaining the opportunity to visit.

 As a UK citizen, I had to pay $USD136 for a 2 month visa with 2 entrances.

 It was annoying having to pay this much, seeing as we only had 3 weeks to spend in the country.

 But alas, someone makes the rules and we have to stick to them.

-Here are a few sites you can use when sorting your visa:
+If you're happy to sort your visa yourself like we did, then here are a few sites you can use when sorting your visa: